playframework/playframework/documentation/README.md

 All documentation code samples must be adequately namespaced.
 For example, no code samples should ever create a class called "controllers.Application", nor should any code samples ever create a routes file called "routes", they should instead namespace them, eg something like "javaguide.async.routes".

-For more information, please see the [Play documentatioon guidelines](https://www.playframework.com/documentation/2.6.x/Documentation).
+For more information, please see the [Play documentation guidelines](https://www.playframework.com/documentation/latest/Documentation).

 ## IDE integration